 I originally graduated from CSULB with my BA in History.
 Immediately after, I embarked on the credential program doing the subject matter.
 I cannot express how well-prepared I am to teach any content due to taking this path.
 It seems like an extensive amount of work--and it was--but the breadth of knowledge you obtain is unparalleled.
 You just can't get that through experience.
 In addition to my course work, I was able to make professional connections through networking with professors that helped me during the hiring process.
 When I completed my credential in the Spring of 2010, it was extrememly difficult to find a job.
 With that being said, many employers knew of the credential program at CSULB and commented on the wonderful teachers they had seen come from it.

-I am currently teaching at Culver City High School.
-It is only my third year of teaching, but I have taught grades 8, 9, 10, and 12.
+I am currently teaching at Nipomo HS.
+In my career, have already taught grades 8, 9, 10, and 12.
 I cannot express my gratitude toward my professors into molding me into the professional I am today.
 My content knowledge allows me to be continuously flexible in moving content areas, and the strategies I learned through my "Methods" course (450S) with Dr. Manos gave me a varied array of lesson techiniques to pull from.

 Manoj Choudhary (Chandler School, Pasadena)